hgrubbs/python_rpcfu/README.md

 Use the source Luke!
 --------------------
 Where documentation may be slim, code comments are not.
-Code is well commented, and all PEP 8 compliant.
-Feel free to dive into the (not-so-vast) source code, it's not too terrifying :)
+Code is commented, docstrings are (mostly) present, and everything is PEP 8 compliant.
+Feel free to dive into the code, it's not too terrifying :)